RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/05-Changes-Processing.md

 ## Changes related to INETNUM Objects

-* If an IP address prefix is specified, it will be converted to a IP address range
+* If an IP address prefix is specified, it will be converted to a IP address range.
 * An Info message "address prefix converted to range notation" is added to the acknowledgement.
 * This applies to create, modify and delete.
 * If the prefix cannot be converted into a single range, an error is displayed.